-“Although many companies, such as banks and credit companies, may ask for your Social Security number, you are generally not required to provide one if you don’t have one.”
+“Although many companies, such as banks and credit card, may ask for your Social Security number you are generally not required to provide one if you don’t have one.”

-So according to SSA you are “generally not required” if you don’t have one.
-But what’s not specified on that document is whether or not it’s legal to require an alternative from of identification.
-Well, let’s turn to the Patriot Act to answer that…
+So according to the Social Security Administration you are “generally not required” if you don’t have one.
+But what’s not specified on those federal guidelines is whether or not it’s legal to require an alternative form of identification.
+Well, since we’re knee deep in government regs here let’s turn to the Patriot Act to answer that…

 SEC.
 326. VERIFICATION OF IDENTIFICATION.

 (b) STUDY AND REPORT REQUIRED- Within six months after the date of enactment of this Act, the Secretary, in consultation with the Federal functional regulators (as defined in section 509 of the Gramm-Leach-Bliley Act) and other appropriate Government agencies, shall submit a report to the Congress containing recommendations for–